-When you configure a switch that supports the extended system ID as the secondary root, the switch priority is modified from the default value (32768) to 28672.
+When you configure a Catalyst 2950 or Catalyst 2955 switch that supports the extended system ID as the secondary root, the switch priority is modified from the default value (32768) to 28672.
 The switch is then likely to become the root switch for the specified VLAN if the primary root switch fails.
 This is assuming that the other network switches use the default switch priority of 32768 and therefore are unlikely to become the root switch.